OCA/server-auth/impersonate_login/README.rst

 Usage
 =====

-1. On the top right corner, click my user and "switch login"
-2. Same place to "return to my login"
+The impersonating user must belong to group "Impersonate Users".
+- In the menu that is displayed when clicking on the user avatar on the top right corner, or in the res.users list, click "Switch Login" toi mpersonate another user.
+- On the top-right corner, the button "Back to Original User" is displayed in case the current user is being impersonated.

 Bug Tracker
 ===========